1. SAP Glossary

 3. unique taxpayer reference

-What is unique taxpayer reference in SAP FI - Financial Accounting?
+What is 'unique taxpayer reference' in SAP FI - Financial Accounting?

-SAP Term: unique taxpayer reference
+unique taxpayer reference - Overview

 • Component: FI